 How to improve your cycling efficiency

-Cadence refers to the amount of times you complete a full pedal revolution each minute, and is something you will naturally settle on with time spent in the saddle.
+Cadence is a key part of efficiency question.
+It refers to the amount of times you complete a full pedal revolution each minute.

-Luckily, working on your cadence range isn’t difficult and can be a great distraction when you’re having to spend time on the turbo through the winter or out on a long, wet ride.
+Luckily, working on your cadence range isn’t difficult.
+It can be a great distraction when you’re having to spend time on the turbo through the winter or out on a long, wet ride.

-The drill I’m going to describe here is best done on an indoor trainer or a very quiet stretch of road that is very consistent – no big ups or downs and as straight as possible.
+The drill I’m going to describe here is best done on an indoor trainer or a very quiet stretch of road that is very consistent.
+You want it as straight as possible with no big ups or downs.

 If you’re doing this on the indoor trainer, have it set so it simulates riding on a flat section of road so you can build speed and cadence without significant resistance.